chenyuan8059/emojify.js/README.md

 This library contains 31 of the most common emojis for your use, to use them simply surround the name of the emoji in colons, like ```:emojiname:```

-Here is a list of the emojis names available to use, and the emoji they become:
+Here is a list of the emoji names available to use, and the emoji they become:
 ```
                 smile -> 😊
       frown, pounting -> 😡